Skip to content

 ok

-if all is OK, your’re done !
+If all is OK, your’re done !
 Else, just follow the warning/error messages to fix the issues.

 You may consider publishing your module as a tgz/zip archive or git repository, and send your spec file for integration in ejabberd-contrib repository. ejabberd-contrib will only host a copy of your spec file and does not need your code to make it available to all ejabberd users.

-Your module with Docker
+Your module in ejabberd-modules with ejabberd container

 If you installed ejabberd using the Docker image, these specific instructions allow you to use your module with your Docker image:

-1. Create a local directory for the contributed modules:
+1. Create a local directory for ejabberd-modules:

 mkdir docker-modules